ichbinder/KidsAudioPlayer/README.md

    ```

    **Note:** If you get an "externally-managed-environment" error, this is due to PEP 668 protections in newer Debian/Raspberry Pi OS.
 You must use a virtual environment as shown above.

+   You may see a deprecation warning about rpi-gpio being installed using the legacy 'setup.py install' method.
+This is just a warning and can be safely ignored; the installation will still complete successfully.

 4. Initialize the database:
    ```